Have you ever had an ingrown toenail before?

 I mean, option B can work, right?

-It’ll just take way longer, be way more uncomfortable, have much lower odds of success and much higher risk of accidental disaster.
+It’ll just take way longer, be way more uncomfortable, and have much lower odds of success and a much higher risk of accidental disaster.

 Okay, we’re exaggerating a bit to make a point, obviously.
 But the point is a good one.
 Your home remedy isn’t going to be much fun.
 It’s gonna drag out.
 There’s a decent chance it won’t work.
 And the risk of infection always looms until healing is complete.

-In the end, it’s hard to justify when you’ve got a much better option at your disposal.
+In the end, it’s hard to justify when you have a much better option.

-DO Give Us a Call at Our Lee's Summit Podiatry Office to Help Your Ingrown Toenail
+Call Us at Our Lee's Summit Podiatry Office to Help Your Ingrown Toenail

 Relieving an ingrown toenail is a minor procedure for a podiatrist like Dr. Joel Foster.
 We do these all the time.
 You don’t need to re-appoint after the first visit—we’ll take care of you right then and there.